Interface Multiset<E extends @Nullable Object>

 Multiset refines the specifications of several methods from Collection.
 It also defines an additional query operation, count(java.lang.Object), which returns the count of an element.
 There are five new bulk-modification operations, for example add(Object, int), to add or remove multiple occurrences of an element at once, or to set the count of an element to a specific value.
 These modification operations are optional, but implementations which support the standard collection operations add(Object) or remove(Object) are encouraged to implement the related methods as well.
 Finally, two collection views are provided: elementSet() contains the distinct elements of the multiset "with duplicates collapsed", and entrySet() is similar but contains Multiset.Entry instances, each providing both a distinct element and the count of that element.

 In addition to these required methods, implementations of Multiset are expected to provide two static creation methods: create(), returning an empty multiset, and create(Iterable<? extends E>), returning a multiset containing the given initial elements.
-This is simply a refinement of Collection's constructor recommendations, reflecting the new developments of Java 5.
+This is simply a refinement of Collection's constructor recommendations.

 As with other collection types, the modification operations are optional, and should throw UnsupportedOperationException when they are not implemented.
 Most implementations should support either all add operations or none of them, all removal operations or none of them, and if and only if all of these are supported, the setCount methods as well.